tzwinger/elmer_parallel_demo/README.md

 # Elmer Parallel Demo input files (elmer_parallel_demo)
 Elmer demo to do parallel runs (input files for YouTube video).
+Mind, that the numerical setup is incorrect inthe sense, that the Navier-Stokes equation is not resolving the non-linearity of the advection term.
+You can change that (but needs longer runtimes) by setting the `Nonlinear System Max Iterations` to a value large enough for the system to converge on that level (e.g., 50).
+All input files are provided without any warranty.

 ## Prerequisites